How to Protect Your Wood Deck This Winter

 Step 4: Occasionally Sand and Brighten the Deck

-Hand sand wooden deck
+hand sand wooden deck

 If you’ve recently cleaned and rinsed your wood deck in preparation for the winter, you might notice that it looks a little dull.
 Don’t worry – there are ways to restore your deck’s original color and shine.